d2s/Documentation/_posts/2018-04-10-Changelog.md

 - in automatic backup added percent completed each row
 - added temporary catalog for restore
 - added slider for deleting old snapshots
-- collection errors from rsync to view and correct
+- collecting errors from rsync to view and correct
 	- sometimes rsync throws error and halts execution of task, useful to check which errors is thrown

 Temporary path to restore.